erroronline1/caro/readme.md

 [Content](#content)

 ## Known deficiencies
 * Dragging elements for reordering doesn't work on Android because touch-events do not include this function.
 Safari in iOS triggers the drag event on longpress but is not capable of triggering the context menu in this case.
-Constructing document components and documents, audits and text templates most probably need devices with mice or a supported pointer.
+Constructing document components and documents, audits and text templates most probably need devices with mice or a supported pointer. iOS with a Magic-Keyboard works though.
 * Reordered images will disappear - but not being lost in the currently edited data-structure.
 * The calendar is usable from 1970-01-01 until 2079-06-06.
 This is due to limitations of SQL-Server as time of writing.
 * There are some limitations and differences as opposed to [regular](https://www.rfc-editor.org/rfc/rfc7763.html) or rather [GitHub-flavoured](https://github.github.com/gfm/) Markdown if you're familiar with that: